Training Outcomes Within Your Budget!

 Iced Coffee is a refreshing drink brewed hot and chilled over ice or cold milk, offering bold flavour and versatility.
 An Iced Coffee Recipe can be customised with sweeteners, syrups, or plant-based milks to suit individual taste preferences.

 Perfect for warm weather, an Iced Coffee Recipe is ideal for those who enjoy experimenting with flavour.
 From whipped cream toppings to flash brewing techniques, this chilled beverage remains a staple for coffee enthusiasts seeking bold taste, acidity, and aromatic richness.
+Let’s look in detail into How to Make Iced Coffee perfectly.

 How to Make Iced Coffee?

-Step 2: Brew the Coffee
+Step 1: Brew the Coffee

 Make your coffee by your preferred method like espresso, use a French press or make it with a filter machine.
-Add more coffee to have a more intense flavor.
+Add more coffee to have a more intense flavour.
 Leave the coffee at room temperature to proceed to the next stage.

-Step 3: Pour Over ice
+Step 2: Pour Over ice

 Put ice cubes into a high glass.
 Pour your cool coffee on the ice to make it cool immediately.
 Crushed, medium and large ice cubes can also be used targeting the desired rate of dilution of the drink per hour.

-Step 4: Add Milk
+Step 3: Add Milk

 Top with milk of your choice e.g. whole milk, semi-skimmed, almond, oat, soy or cream.
 Modify (in addition to your taste and required colour) by altering the quantity.
 Gently combine coffee and milk into a nice cool mix.

-Step 5: Add Syrup
+Step 4: Add Syrup

 Add one to two tablespoons of the syrup or sweetener of your own choice, vanilla, caramel, or mocha.
 To make the flavour bespoke use freshly made or shop-bought syrup.
-Flavor and season to taste and immediately serve your iced coffee.
+Flavor and season to taste and immediately serve your Iced Coffee.

 Methods for Making Iced Coffee

-Discover three simple methods for making refreshing iced coffee at home.
+Discover three simple methods for making refreshing Iced Coffee at home.
 Whether you prioritise speed, flavour, or convenience, each approach offers a satisfying way to enjoy your perfect cold brew.

 Methods for Making Iced Coffee